Alocasia Care Guide

 WATERING

-I water my Alocasias about once a week when the soil is about 75% dry.
+I water my Alocasia about once a week when the soil is about 75% dry.
 You can measure this with a soil probe, moisture meter or just a simple wooden stick.
 To measure, just stick the stick in the soil, and if the stick comes out moist, with soil and dirt on it, it does not have to be watered yet.
 Otherwise, let him have a drink!
-You can give Alocasias footbaths (bottom watering, aka putting the pot with drainage holes in a source of water, so the soil/roots can suck up the water), or just water the plant with a watering can.
+You can give Alocasia footbaths (bottom watering, aka putting the pot with drainage holes in a source of water, so the soil/roots can suck up the water), or just water the plant with a watering can.
 Keeping the soil moist, can trigger corms/bulbs in the soil to sprout and grow.

 PROPAGATION

 When repotting, make sure to search for those corms!
 They´re usually made by the mature mother plant, and can be all around the soil.
 When you found these corms, carefully pick the outer brown layer off while wearing gloves, then put the corms in a layer of water, and they will sprout.
-The rea son you need to wear gloves for this, is when i was 11, i was peeling my Alocasia Amazonica corms, and suddenly, my entire neck started to itch unbearably.
+The reason you need to wear gloves for this, is when i was 11, i was peeling my Alocasia amazonica corms, and suddenly, my entire neck started to itch unbearably.
 Turns out, i touched my neck while my hands were covered in poisonous Alocasia sap.
 That could´ve been fatal if the sap reached my bloodstream.
 The second picture you saw is an Alocasia corm. they come in various sizes.
 Remember, the bigger the corm, the easier it is to sprout the corm and grow it.

 BLOOM